RTXteam/RTX/notes/arax-maintenance-sop.md

 service RTX_OpenAPI_beta start
 tail -f /tmp/RTX_OpenAPI_beta.elog
 ```
-Test ARAX via the pytest suite and the ARAX User Interface again.
+If you had to fix merge conflicts or if your issue
+branch was behind `master` when you merged, rerun all the pytests.
+In any case, you will need to test the ARAX User Interface again with the
+Example 1 query.
 If everything
 is working, then proceed.
 2. Change your local `ARAX_DEV_DIR/issue-XXX/RTX` to `master`:
 ```